mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 The settings in the Database Connection Pool are changed in the CU and stored in the config.xml.
 The file contains two fields, which stand for the settings for the services and for the management-node.
 When starting the CU, a basic configuration is available in the config.xml and is overwritten during the CU process.
 Settings for the services nodes are written in the field svcConPoolConfig and the settings for the management nodes in the mgtConPoolConfig field of the config.xml.

-:warning: Please be sure that the server is stopped before changing the CU.
+:warning: **Please be sure that the server is stopped before changing the CU**

 In the view Node settings you have the possibility to carry out the configuration of the desired nodes.
 In case of settings for both nodes, for management as well as for services, both fields must be checked: